chaisql/chai/rfcs/001_context.md

 db.QueryDocument(ctx, "SELECT 1")
 ```

-Since a transaction is short-lived and atomic, contexts could be used to cancel the whole transaction by passing a context to `Begin`.
+Since a transaction is short-lived and atomic, contexts must be used to cancel the whole transaction by passing a context to `Begin`.
-Any call to the transaction handle methods would return an error if the context is canceled.
+Any call to the transaction handle methods must return an error and rollback the transaction if the context is canceled.

 ```go
 tx, _ := db.Begin(ctx, true)